jcunanan05/100-days-of-code/logs/r3-log.md

 - Explored different animation libraries, chose between popmotion's `react-posed` and google-fabric's `velocity-react`, settled with just `VelocityJS` and will install velocity-react when I need it along the way.
 - Made scroll effect using velocity.
 - Started CSS3 by Brad Hussey

+### R3D72 28/9

+- Configured bulma variables to change my site theme.
+Cool architecture by bulma. :)

+- Got some good tips about complexity management, like folder structures.
+Planning to manage my folders too for tomorrow.